 Humanium Metal is a tool that allows tangible reduction on gun violence.
 It is not only the destruction of arms that counts, but also the strong symbolism of Humanium Metal.
 The symbol of upcycling a commodity for killing into a commodity for peace, creates a platform for a global movement for peace and security.

-The first weapon destruction programme took place in November 2016 in El Salvador and 1 ton of Humanium Metal was produced.
-Until today, we have turned almost 6,000 illegal firearms into peace metal.
+The first weapon destruction programme took place in November 2016 in El Salvador where 1 ton of Humanium Metal was produced.
+Until today, we have turned about 12,000 illegal firearms into peace metal.
+In 2020 Zambia was added as the first African country to roll-out Humanium Metal.
+And for the first time in 2021, Humanium Metal launched in the United States, where illegal and turned-in firearms were destroyed to eventually become high-end brands and products designed to increase awareness and promote peace.
 All products made with Humanium Metal create new sources of funding for survivors and violence-prevention programmes.

 Humanium Metal have gained global recognition and is endorsed by several peace advocates and experts such as His Holiness the Dalai Lama and Hans Blix.